What is the Ultraformer HIFU?

 At this depth, the High-Intensity Focused Ultrasound is able to lighten pigmentation and brighten the skin.
 The amount of melanin in the skin will reduce by a fair amount after a few weekly treatments with the Ultraformer HIFU.

 At 3mm, the heating of skin tissue is targeted mainly at skin tightening.
-Radiofrequency procedures, like Thermage and the Venus Viva Nanofractional RF, are often used for skin tightening via heating the skin.
+Radiofrequency procedures, like Thermage and the Sylfirm X, are often used for skin tightening via heating the skin.
 The Ultraformer HIFU is also able target this depth, where structural collagen is situated, and deliver precise energy to stimulate collagen production.

 4.5mm is where the lifting effect takes place.
 The Superficial Muscular Aponeurotic System (SMAS) is usually situated at this depth.
 This is the layer surgeons tighten when performing a surgical face lift.
 This means stimulation and tightening of the SMAS layer with the Ultraformer HIFU will provide excellent lifting results.

 Other than the usual 1.5mm, 3mm, and 4,5mm, the Ultraformer III HIFU has also developed new handpieces to target the double chin and areas on the body.